alphagov/elasticsearch-to-splunk/README.md

-# logit-to-splunk
+# elasticsearch-to-splunk

-Go utility to ship logs from Logit to Splunk.
+Go utility to ship logs from Elasticsearch to Splunk.

+With special support for [logit.io](https://logit.io).

 ## Usage

 ### Source

-Use `--logit-es-url` or the `LOGIT_ES_URL` environment variable to configure the Logit Elasticsearch source.
+Use `--es-url` or the `ES_URL` environment variable to configure the Elasticsearch source.
 Should be in the format `https://ffffffff-ffff-ffff-ffff-ffffffffffff-es.logit.io`.

-Use `--logit-es-key` or the `LOGIT_ES_KEY` environment variable to configure the Logit Elasticsearch API key.
+Use `--logit-api-key` or the `LOGIT_API_KEY` environment variable to configure the (Logit specific) Elasticsearch API key.
 Should be in the format `ffffffff-ffff-ffff-ffff-ffffffffffff`.

+Use `--basic-auth-username` or the `BASIC_AUTH_USERNAME` environment variable to configure HTTP basic authentication, along with `--basic-auth-password` (`BASIC_AUTH_PASSWORD`).

-These variables can be found on the Elasticsearch page within a Logit stack's settings.
+For Logit Elasticsearch, these variables are available on the Elasticsearch page within a Logit stack's settings.

 ### Destination